 Some breeds will alert you visitors some of the time.
 The best watch dogs are those that are consistent in their efforts.

 Are watch dog breeds protective?
 It depends.
 There are some great watch dogs that

-extensive training to be a good protection or guard dog.
+Many protective breeds are also very independent and need extensive training to be a good protection or guard dog.
 Some of the natural characteristics you might see in a guard dog include:

 There are many more dogs that could have been placed on this list.
 If your great watch dog is not here, why not tell us why he should be listed.

 At the bottom of the page is a place where you can tell us what kind of dog you have and what his watch dog abilities are like.
 Oh, and don't forget to upload a picture or two of your great watch dog.

 AND, what if your breed is listed on this page?
 We want to hear from you too.
 Tell us all about you great watch dog and add a few photos too.

 Although the Affenpinscher dog breed may look like terriers, they are actually from the pinscher-schnauzer family which makes them more tolerant towards other dog and pets.

 They are inquisitive, affectionate and playful and are very loyal and protective towards other family members although they can be a little territorial when it comes to their food or toys so they are not advised for families with very small children.

 The Airedale Terrier is brave but not aggressive.
 They are intelligent, independent dogs, and can be a little stubborn at times.
 Mischievous and comical companions, they will do their utmost to cheer you up and make you laugh.